alexlawrence/alex-lawrence.com/content/posts/why-my-book-uses-nodejs-and-javascript.md

 keywords: ddd, cqrs, eventsourcing, javascript, nodejs
 title: Why my book uses Node.js and JavaScript
 aliases:
-  - /posts/why-my-book-uses-nodejs-and-javascript
+  - /articles/why-my-book-uses-nodejs-and-javascript
 ---

-This article explains why I chose Node.js as runtime platform and JavaScript as programming language for my book ["Implementing DDD, CQRS and Event Sourcing"](https://leanpub.com/implementing-ddd-cqrs-and-event-sourcing).
+This post explains why I chose Node.js as runtime platform and JavaScript as programming language for my book ["Implementing DDD, CQRS and Event Sourcing"](https://leanpub.com/implementing-ddd-cqrs-and-event-sourcing).
 The described reasons incorporate personal experience, the desired target audience, as well as platform and language characteristics.
 Also, the benefits and implications of static types are briefly discussed.
-Finally, the article closes with an outlook of future additions to the existing book.
+Finally, the post closes with an outlook of future additions to the existing book.

 ## Personal experience